My first love as a young painter was Surrealism: imagination could be...

 He has inspite of his youth already obtained several awards such as the Marina Eurostars Award in 2016.
 He has also obtained a honour mention in the International Photography Awards 2015.
 As well as some other mentions:

-“Barcelona and its metropolitan area are the beginning of my work, which looks at the urban landscape, and especially at the lines and contrasts between the touristic city and its former industrial borders.
+“Barcelona and its metropolitan area are the beginning of my work, which focusses on the urban landscape, and especially at the lines and contrasts between the touristic city and its former industrial borders.
 An inexhaustible scenario, rediscovered thousands of times, where geometry emerges as an essential photographic component. ” (Ulises Salom)

 In Barceloneta beach, an anonymous character reads quietly.
 Backwards, the W Hotel (also known as Hotel Sail) emerges like a steel and glass shark fin.
 Once again, Duarja works the colour in a spectacular way.
 Is this a photo that looks like a picture or is it such a realistic picture that it seems a photo?